HumanElement-Dev/GetStack/replit.md

 # Overview

-GetStack is a WordPress detection tool that allows users to analyze websites to determine if they're running WordPress.
-The application provides detailed insights about WordPress installations, including version detection, theme identification, and technology stack analysis.
+GetStack is a website platform detection tool that allows users to analyze websites to determine their underlying technology stack.
+The application detects WordPress, Wix, and Shopify platforms, and provides detailed insights including version detection, theme identification, plugin analysis (for WordPress), and general technology stack detection.
 Built as a full-stack web application, it features a modern React frontend with a clean, professional interface and an Express.js backend that handles website analysis requests.

 # User Preferences